HyperiumClient/Hyperium/README.md

 A: If you have reported the issue using the automatic prompt, join the <a href="https://hyperium.cc/discord">Discord</a> and ask a member of the staff team or a developer to review your issue.
 Please be patient if there are no developers online!

+Q: I can't open the .jar file that installs the client!

+A: Run [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html), then try.

 ## Addons ##
 Clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!